govert/VibeServing/docs/getting_started.md

    ```bash
    python -m vibestudio.studio
    ```
    Then open http://localhost:8500 in your browser.
-The dashboard lists the examples and shows how to run their tests.

-VibeStudio currently surfaces example information only; later versions will also display live traffic and prompts from a running VibeServer.
+The dashboard now starts a toy VibeServer, shows its prompt, logs traffic, and lets you run the automated tests from the Tester panel.